ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

 ```

 ## Import ten middle records from a CSV file into a VBA array
-The [EXAMPLE4] shows how you can import 10 middle records from a CSV file using the RFC-4180 standard as paramount.
+The [EXAMPLE4] shows how you can import 10 middle records from a CSV file using the RFC-4180 specs as paramount.

 #### [EXAMPLE4]
 >📝**Note**